shiraji/find-pull-request/README.md

 ## Requirement

 * Remote repo should be GitHub/GitHub Enterprise
+* Repository must set upstream or origin remote url
+ * if upstream is set, then use upstream remote url
 * Do not select multiple lines
 * Project that has multiple git repository may not work